slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 -   How do you prevent builds from reading or overwriting files that belong to another build?
 Example: authorization on storage
--   What processing, if any, does the platform do on output artifacts?
+-   What processing, if any, does the control plane do on output artifacts?

 ## Builder evaluation